-This unit asks students to be a part of the Student Action Team to help Greater Shepparton Secondary College become a Sustainable School.
-This is a practical subject. with some theory components, that will help the school to become a certified Resource Smart School through Sustainability Victoria.
+Description of the Learning: This unit asks students to be a part of the Student Action Team to help Greater Shepparton College (interim name) become a Sustainable School.
+This is a practical subject, with some theory components, that will help the school to become a certified Resource Smart School through Sustainability Victoria.
 Students will examine the practises of the school and implement solutions to help make positive changes in the school's use of resources, while building their own experiences and making a difference.